demestoss/zellij-smart-sessionizer/README.md

 zoxide remove $(zoxide query -l | fzf -m)
 ```

-Select options that you want to remove by pression `Tab` and they will be deleted from DB
+Select options that you want to remove by pressing `Tab` and they will be deleted from DB

 5. (Optional) Create an alias to call this script in your shells `.rs` config